MRB05/TravianTools/README.md

 # TravianTools
 How to install userscripts
+1.)
 You need an userscript manager like Tampermonkey, Violentmonkey or Greasemonkey (read the requirement details below).

+2.)
 Click on any script you want to install:

-TravianResourceBarPlus

 TravianTaskQueue

 TravianWaveBuilder

-The script will be opened in your userscript manager.
+3.)The script will be opened in your userscript manager.
 Click Install.

-Requirements
+# Requirements
 Chrome/Opera/Edge/Chromium browsers: Tampermonkey or Violentmonkey

 Firefox: Violentmonkey, Greasemonkey or Tampermonkey